peteroupc/html3dutil/doc/tutorial-colors.md

 An alternate syntax for RGB colors supports the alpha component (see "What Is an Alpha Component?", below): in the example `rgba(192,64,0,0.5)`, the `0.5` is the alpha component.
 This component can be used with either range for RGB colors, either 0-255 or percentages.
 (Note that the example starts with `rgba`, not just `rgb`.)

 <a id=What_Is_an_HSL_Color></a>

 ## What Is an HSL Color?

 An HSL color is a color represented in the Hue-Saturation-Lightness color space.
 Here&#8217;s what each component means in detail.

 * **Hue** ranges from 0 to 360 degrees.
-Each angle on the color wheel (which looks more like a hexagon than like a circle in HLS) stands for a different hue:
+Each angle on the color wheel (which looks more like a hexagon than like a circle in HSL) stands for a different hue:

     * Reds have hue 0 (say, 12 o&#8217;clock);
     * Yellows have hue 60 (2 o&#8217;clock);